 - (1) Off-street parking facilities for one- and two-family dwellings outside the historic districts shall be located on the same lot or plot of ground as the building served. - (2) Garage and carport entries in the R-1 district shall be located at least five (5) feet behind the front building line if the garage or carport is a detached structure. - (3) The width of driveways in the front yard shall not exceed fifty (50) percent of the lot width. - (4) Driveways shall be separated by at least five (5) feet of green space unless the properties use a shared driveway, lot width prevents this spacing, or the Planning Director otherwise approves of less separation.
 If two adjacent properties had abutting driveways, they should be separated by fencing. - (5) Driveways shall not exceed twenty (20) total feet in width measured along the front property line for a single lot or twenty-four (24) feet in width for a shared driveway. - (6) The parking of vehicles in the area reserved for front yard green space is prohibited.
 Where side or rear yard parking are not feasible, front yard parking areas may cover no more than fifty (50) percent of the front building setback area.
-In the Old Gretna/Mechanickham and McDonoughville neighborhood overlay districts, the Planning Director may approve alternative front yard parking arrangements that do not interfere with safe use of sidewalks.
+In the Old Gretna/Mechanickham and McDonoughville neighborhood overlay districts, the Planning Director may approve alternative front yard parking arrangements that do not interfere with safe use of sidewalks. - (7) Parking or storage of vehicles, watercraft, trailers, or equipment shall be prohibited on any vacant lot located in an R-1, R-2 or R-3 district.

-(Ord. # 4912, 6-22-2020; Ord #4955, 2-9-2022; Ord. #4967, 8-10-2022)
+(Ord. # 4912, 6-22-2020; Ord #4955, 2-9-2022; Ord. #4967, 8-10-2022; Ord. #5003, 4-11-2024)